sershev/CarND-Vehicle-Detection/REPORT.md

 The pipeline may fail very easy for many different types of vehicles, like microbus, police car, maybe smart car.
 Any other road traffic user like bycicle can't be detected by this classifier.
 Different light conditions (darknes, tunnel) can break the detection.
 This is actually very basic pipeline.

+####Update
+ * It would make sense to add tracker component to have more stable results.